 From the 1920s onwards, the use of motorised transport rose rapidly and the need for the horse declined.
 Tractors replaced horses on farms, and lorries replaced horse-drawn wagons.
 Finally, more road vehicles were powered by combustion engines and the Shire’s days soon seemed numbered.

-Shire horse numbers fell from well over a million to just a few thousand by the 1960s and the breed was in serious trouble.
-A small group of dedicated breeders came to rescue though and the Shire is seeing a resurgence in popularity both as a working animal and a riding horse.
+Shire numbers fell from well over a million to just a few thousand by the 1960s and the breed was in serious trouble.
+However, dedicated breeders came to the rescue of the Shire, and it has since seen a resurgence in popularity both as a working animal and riding horse.